 The key demographic characteristics for leased space to look at are population size, median household income, average household income, daytime population, number of households, and consumer spending.
 If your business is part of a corporate or franchise organization you will have the opportunity to request the demographics for the top three stores to help you identify your target demographic opportunity.

 What good is a retail lease location if people cannot see you or access your location?
 This is where it is important to understand your industry and what your clients would want in your business.
 Is your business a destination company or does it benefit from a high level of traffic or visibility?
 Either way high traffic counts will always help with branding, visibility, and impulse buying which is especially important in a retail business.
 Anything over 30,000 vehicles per day (VPD) is worth paying a little more for the extra marketing and exposure.
-Be sure to get traffic counts from your broker and target centers on all nearby major thoroughfares.
+Be sure to obtain traffic counts from your broker or visit the Denver Council of Governments Traffic Counts program and target centers on all nearby major thoroughfares.

 Aside from strong demographics and heavy car traffic, visibility and good signage are also important to a retail business location.
 It is important to consider negotiating for the best sign package available and obtain signs that match the top sign packages already located in the retail center.
 If there is any kind of highway exposure on the back or side of your retail space request permission from your landlord to put additional lighted signage in those areas.
 Know that the city has most of the say in regards to signage and then most landlords will accommodate your signage based on local jurisdiction.